Luigi's Mansion (GameCube)/Unused Models

 There is a very peculiar Luigi model.
 It holds Luigi's classic color scheme, along with looking like a creepy Matryoshka doll.
 It is an early version for the model of Luigi's head that appears on the Game Boy Horror's maps.

-It's the early version of the map on the Game Boy Horror.
+It's the early version of the mansion map on the Game Boy Horror.
 It seems identical to the original model, however it resembles the mansion layout from the E3 2001 demo.
 There is an extra room on the left side of the Balcony on the third floor.
+Interestingly, the Breaker room could've been accessed in the halls instead of underneath the stairs.
+The older version of the breaker room is still in the game's files.

 The early version of a locked door.
 It uses a red outline instead of the door hole symbol.